velmurugan-balasubramanian/codelabs-temp/content/data-storage-and-request-method/data-storage-and-request-method.md

-summary:This tutorial focuses on creating an app that helps developers get accustomed to the advanced features of the Freshworks platform.
-In this segment, we will develop an app that creates a ticket in Freshdesk based on user input.
+summary:This tutorial focuses on introducing you to Freshworks Data storage, a key-value data store, and Request method, an http client to make API calls. t
 id: data-storage-and-request-methods
 categories:freshdesk
 tags: